FaiHomjandee/DeepCLSMOTE/README.md

 # DeepCLSMOTE: Deep Class-Latent Synthetic Minority Oversampling Technique

-  This repository contains the code for the DeepCLSMOTE method, a deep learning approach for handling imbalanced image datasets, as described in the paper "DeepCLSMOTE: Deep Class-Latent Synthetic Minority Oversampling Technique"
-  DeepCLSMOTE is a deep learning-based image augmentation technique designed to address class imbalance in multi-class image classification.
+  This repository contains the code for the DeepCLSMOTE method, a deep learning-based image augmentation technique designed to address class imbalance in multi-class image classification.
 It extends the DeepSMOTE approach by explicitly optimizing the latent space using class centroids, leading to improved class separability and classification performance.

 ## 📦 Features
 - Autoencoder-based latent feature generation
 - Centroid-aware latent space optimization
 - Integration with CNN classifiers
 - Support for grayscale and RGB datasets
 - Evaluated on six benchmark datasets with long-tailed distributions

+## Requirements:
+PyTorch
+NumPy
+scikit-learn

+## Usage:
+Data preparation (transforms to tensor& gets imbalanced distribution).
+Training Simple CNN with imbalanded dataset without autmentation then testing.
+Training the DeepCLSMOTE model with imbalanced.
+Generating synthetic samples based DeepSMOTE trained.
+Training Simple CNN with balanded dataset then testing.
+Evaluating the model is repeated via train-test datasets.

 ## 🔧 Installation